gnp/GraphScala/README.md

 GraphScala contains code you can use to construct graphs.

-I have used this to validate what people told me about what was *supposedly* in the data set they were going to have me depend on.
-I would get the data file from them and run this and then ask them all the follow up questions like "wait, what does it mean when the order_date field contains the text 'X' instead of a date?".

-Here's a simple example code fragment from one of the unit tests.
-It sets up an input source to read from a tab-separated values text stream and outputs the assay results to the console:

     import org.exoprax.graph.Graph2._

     val triple = 1 -- 2 -> 3 // Represents an edge from Node 1 to Node 3 with annotation 2